-What Is Placeholder Text?
+🧩 What Is Placeholder Text?

-Why Customize Placeholder Text Color?
+🎯 Why Customize Placeholder Color?

-CSS Pseudo-Class for Placeholder Styling
+🎨 CSS Pseudo-Element for Placeholder Styling

-To customize placeholder text, use the ::placeholder
+To style placeholder text, we use the ::placeholder pseudo-element.

 <!DOCTYPE html>